feranick/ddscat-tools/README.txt

 Each randomization can be turned on/off.

 Two randomization schemes are available, with and without seed, for reproducibility (or not) of the same random sequence.

+Starting from version 3.0, compatibility with previous version is broken.
+A more sophisticated handling of the extended offset (fixed offset or randomized within range) required a new input file.
+However, older input file can be easily changed to work on the new version.

 ----------------
 2. SlabDDscat